Future Fuels and Technology Project

 Funding

-This project is funded by the Republic of Korea through the Voyage Together Trust Fund, and complemented by IMO GHG TC Trust Fund, as appropriate.
+This project is funded by the Republic of Korea through the SMART-C Programme.

 Sustainable Development Goals